• Skip to primary navigation

 • 1 ½ Cups Granulated sugar

-• ¼ tsp EACH ground cloves, ground ginger, ground nutmeg
+• ¼ teaspoon EACH ground cloves, ground ginger, ground nutmeg

 • 2 Cups All purpose flour